 Try crunching on these as a snack instead of something high in sugar and calories.
 You get as much as you would from drinking a glass of milk no matter how you prepare them.

 Other suggestions: Bananas, lean beef, and ricotta cheese.

+Research carried out by the World Health Organization has shown that nearly 75% of Americans suffer from a zinc deficiency.
 Count zinc as another mineral essential in helping your pituitary gland regulates hormones in your body.
 It helps the gland boost the current levels of FSH hormones.
 That helps your ovaries create more progesterone and estrogen needed by your reproductive system.

 It’s recommended that women over 19 get at least 8mg per day, with those amounts increasing if you’re pregnant or currently lactating.
 You need to eat foods containing zinc each day since your body doesn’t store it for later use.